codedbychavez/ab-testing-in-ruby/README.md

 ## Introduction

 Conducting an A/B Test experiment is a great way to find out what version of a feature works best for your users.
 It is a method that is essential to the success of any product and business.
-Implementing it can be a bit tricky and time consuming, but it doesn't have to be.
+Implementing it can be a bit tricky and time consuming, but it doesn't have to be if the right tools are used.
 Coming up, for the Ruby developers out there, I'll show you how to conduct an A/B test experiment in Ruby using ConfigCat Feature Flags and Record the results with Amplitude Data Analytics Platform.
 Let's get started!

 ## Overview - Getting familiar with the concepts